monjohn/focusworks.dev/posts/2020-01-06-reasons-to-learn-elixir-in-2020.md

 On the web, we have two different paradigms.
 One, web pages served up to the browsers upon request (e.g. Rails or Django) or single page applications (SPA) written in Javascript that get a large initial payload and then update themselves by fetching data from the server (e.g. React or Vue).
 The tradeoffs are well-documented.
 [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) stomps on that clear division.

-With very little JavasScript you can achieve most of the benefits of an SPA, but still get all of the dynamism.
+With almost no JavasScript you can achieve most of the benefits of an SPA, but still get all of the dynamism.
 LiveView does diffing on the state of the page, so that only those elements that have changed will get updated.
 So there are no full-page reloads and very little data is sent over the wire.
 How does it accomplish this wonder?
 Learn Elixir and find out. 😊

 I have written a [Trello-clone using LiveView](https://phellow.focusworks.dev) if you want to see it in action.